LaurentVeyssier/Semantic-Segmentation-with-Fully-Convolution-Network/README.md

 # Model architecture

 My model :
-- The encoder: VGG16 model pretrained on ImageNet for classification (see VGG16 architecutre below).
-The fully-connected layers are replaced by 1-by-1 convolution.
+- The encoder: VGG16 model pretrained on ImageNet for classification (see VGG16 architecture below).
+The fully-connected layers are replaced by 1-by-1 convolutions.

 ![](asset/vgg16.png)

-- The decoder: Transposed convolution is used to upsample the input to the original image size.
-Skip connections from the encoder to the decoder are used in the model.
-BatchNorm used on the skip connection addition step and ReLu used on the outputs of the transpose convolutions.
+- The decoder: Transposed convolutions are used to upsample the input back to the original image size.
+Skip connections bridging the encoder to the decoder are used in the model.
+BatchNorm is used on the skip connection addition step while ReLu is applied to the outputs of the transpose convolutions.

 Pretrained models expect a 3-channel image (RGB) which is normalized with the Imagenet mean and standard deviation, i.e., mean = [0.485, 0.456, 0.406], std = [0.229, 0.224, 0.225].
 The input dimension is [N x C x H x W] where,